Find Cheap Flights to Griffith, NSW from $ 72 with eDreams

 How much does a flight to Griffith, NSW cost?

-At eDreams you can find flights from Sydney to Griffith, NSW starting from $217, with an average price of $266.
-If you depart from other cities such as Gold Coast - Coolangatta, you can find tickets from $402, and from Adelaide starting from $459, according to data from the last 72 hours.
+At eDreams you can find flights from Sydney to Griffith, NSW starting from $197, with an average price of $536.
+If you depart from other cities such as Brisbane, you can find tickets from $416, and from Cairns starting from $486, according to data from the last 72 hours.

 Filter by